 Detoxing from Psilocybin Mushrooms after consuming them is commonly referred to as “coming down.”
 Typically, this last 24 hours or less and involves feelings of:

 Extended periods of mushroom abuse, however, may take longer to fully detoxify the body, particularly because the long-term effects of Hallucinogens are primarily psychological.
-As such, hallucinatory flashbacks (known as Hallucinogen Persisting Perception Disorder or HPPD) is the most commonly reported long-term symptom of mushroom abuse.
+Hallucinatory flashbacks and Hallucinogen Persisting Perception Disorder (HPPD) are the most commonly reported long-term symptom of mushroom abuse.
 HPPD involves random hallucinations and other visual disturbances (such as seeing moving lights or objects).